bryanhonof/2EA-ICT_Network_Programming/README.md

 server-client/  Code for the server & client.

-ledStat         File that holds either a 1 or a 0 depending on the stat of
+ledStat         File that holds either a 1 or a 0.
+Depending on the state of
                 this file the LED will be on or off.
 ```